Every person has the right to be heard, and Indiana University of Pennsylvania takes concerns and complaints very seriously.

 Reporting Incidents of Concern helps the university promptly respond to incidents that challenge IUP’s commitment to creating a diverse, inclusive environment and ensuring that all members of the university community are treated with respect and dignity.

-The Office of Social Equity will respond to you within 24 hours.
-The Office of Social Equity may contact you to seek additional information regarding the incident, provide support resources, schedule a time to meet with you, and refer you to another office
+The Social Equity and Title IX Office will respond to you within 24 hours, and may contact you to seek additional information regarding the incident, provide support resources, schedule a time to meet with you, and refer you to another office

 as appropriate.
-If the reported action did not violate law or IUP policy, the Office of Social Equity will explore options for resolution and work with you to resolve the incident.
+If the reported action did not violate law or IUP policy, the Social Equity and Title IX Office will explore options for resolution and work with you to resolve the incident.

 If the action violates the law or IUP policy, you may be encouraged to take action through one of the following offices: